-So, if you don't believe in religion, how do you set your moral compass at Boreal?
+If you don't believe in religion at Boreal, how do you set your moral compass?

 If religion does serve a purpose, it is to warn us that evil comes in many disguises, often in the form of preachers and would-be saviours who pretend to know the nature of our existence, where we came from and what is our final destination, if any.

 If we survive the End Time apocalypse the believers yearn to see engulf the world so that a promise made in scriptures of a replacement Paradise in the Hereafter for those who hasten the destruction of the one we have here, or could have, is fulfilled, we may still call ourselves Christians, Jews and Muslims as a reminder of the criminally naive people we once were.